nescode/contributors/README.md

-contributor app built on top of django and bootstrap
+contributor app built on top of latest django and bootstrap